-1. Exhaust Emission System.
-The owner or operator of any new motor vehicle or new motor vehicle engine beginning with model year 1968 and equipped with an exhaust emission system, shall maintain the exhaust emission system in good operable condition.
+A. Exhaust Emission System.
+The owner or operator of any new motor vehicle or new motor vehicle engine, beginning with model year 1968, equipped with an exhaust emission system shall maintain the exhaust emission system in good operable condition.

-The owner or operator of the motor vehicle, or motor vehicle engine, shall not remove or intentionally make inoperable within the State of Texas the exhaust emission system or any part thereof, except where the purpose of removal of the exhaust emission system or part thereof, which is intended to be equally effective in reducing atmospheric emissions from the vehicle or engine.
+The owner or operator of the motor vehicle or motor vehicle engine shall not remove or intentionally make inoperable within the State of Texas the exhaust emission system or any part thereof, except where the purpose of removal of the exhaust emission system or part thereof is to install another exhaust emission system or part thereof, which is intended to be equally effective in reducing atmospheric emissions from the vehicle or engine.